George Tyndall, former USC gynecologist facing sex crime charges, was found dead in his home at 76

 As a result of the scandal, USC President C. L. Max Nikias officially resigned his position in August 2018.
 Two longtime student health clinic administrators were also fired.

-One of the women accusing Tyndall of sexual abuse is USC graduate student Daniella Mohazab who was a patient of Tyndall's in 2016.
+One of the women accusing Tyndall of sexual abuse is USC graduate student Daniella Mohazab, a patient of Tyndall's in 2016.
 She is part of the civil suit against the former gynecologist, but attorneys declined to say if she is one of the alleged victims for which charges were filed against Tyndall.

 for more features.